 A representative of each of the following stakeholder groups:

-Additional stakeholder groups may be invited by HPT and YMCA SPG to represent other sections of the pool user community. |
+Additional stakeholder groups may be invited by HPT and SDL to represent other sections of the pool user community.

 The Neighbour Liaison Group will ensure that the local community is kept informed during the process of construction and refurbishment of the building at Hampton Pool.